LAUREL – A change in county water bills is almost certainly coming, but exactly how much more or less residents will pay is still to be determined.

-On March 30, the Prince George’s County Council Transportation, Housing and Environment Committee (THE) held a joint meeting with their counterpart from the Montgomery County Council, the Transportation, Infrastructure, Energy and Environment (T&E) committee to hear from Washington Suburban Sanitary Commission staff about progress on the utility’s rate structure study.
-WSSC has to change the rate structure to remain financially viable, officials say.
+On March 30, the Prince George’s County Council Transportation, Housing and Environment Committee (THE) held a joint meeting with its counterpart from the Montgomery County Council, the Transportation, Infrastructure, Energy and Environment (T&E) committee, to hear from Washington Suburban Sanitary Commission (WSSC) staff about progress on the utility’s rate structure study.

-WSSC staff and a bi-county workgroup of customers, government staff and other stakeholders came up with seven potential new fare structures, but only three alternatives were ultimately chosen for further study.
-Two of the rejected options would require a change in state law to allow WSSC to differentiate between residential and commercial customers.
+WSSC staff and a bi-county workgroup of customers, government staff and other stakeholders came up with seven potential new rate structures, but only three alternatives were ultimately chosen for further study.
+Two of the rejected options would have required a change in state law to allow WSSC to differentiate between residential and commercial customers.

 The three alternatives WSSC is studying all involve four tiers; the other rejected options had eight and one, respectively.
-The four-tier alternatives vary with the consumption level, as well as the multiplier between tiers (or, how much more per gallon water in the higher tiers costs).
-All are intended to be revenue-neutral for the utility.
-The rate structure change would also not affect the fixed charges, such as the new infrastructure fee tacked onto customers’ bills.
+The four-tier alternatives differ based on the consumption level where each tier is set, as well as the multiplier between tiers (or, how much more per gallon water in the higher tiers costs).
+All are intended to be revenue neutral for the utility.
+The rate structure change would also not affect the fixed charges – such as the new infrastructure fee – tacked onto customers’ bills.

 Currently, WSSC uses a 16-tier rate structure and charges consumers the highest rate for every gallon of water used.
-For example, a consumer who uses 52 gallons of combined water and sewer per day is charged $8.81 for each 1,000 gallons of water consumed.
+For example, a consumer who uses 52 gallons of water and sewer per day is charged $8.81 for each 1,000 gallons of water consumed.
 The new structure would instead bill “through the block.”
-In the example given, under current rates, the consumer would pay $7.68 per 1,000 gallons for the first 49 gallons per day and the $8.81 rate per 1,000 gallons for the other three gallons per day in the next tier.
+In the example given, under current rates, the consumer would pay $7.68 per 1,000 gallons for the first 49 gallons per day and the $8.81-per-1,000-gallons rate for the other three gallons in the next tier.

 WSSC said billing at the top tier has the greatest effect in terms of encouraging customers to conserve water.
 However, the Maryland Public Service Commission ruled last week that the structure is discriminatory, and WSSC acknowledges it creates a perceived penalty against large-volume customers.
 In effect, large-volume customers subsidize bills for the low-volume customers that make up more than 95 percent of WSSC’s clients.